Happy Head vs. Hims

 Minoxidil is the most common topical hair loss treatment.
 As the generic form of Rogaine — the same active ingredient, with about the same efficacy — it’s available for less than its branded counterpart.
 Minoxidil’s precise mechanisms of action aren’t fully understood, but studies have supported multiple theories for how it functions in a complex manner to stop hair loss and restore growth.
 One theory posits that topical minoxidil increases blood circulation at the scalp, allowing more nutrients and oxygen to reach the hair follicles.
 Another theory looks at how minoxidil may affect genetic signaling pathways, some of which are connected to stem cell development.
 In these instances, stem cells can be directed to become hair strands when they otherwise would have become something else.

 Hims offers topical minoxidil in more forms than Happy Head, delivering it in a serum, a foam, and a spray.
 Happy Head only offers the serum and a liposomal gel.
-But one area in which Happy Head’s minoxidil has the advantage is dosage, with an 8% minoxidil concentration compared to the 5-7% you get from Hims, depending on which product you get.
+But one important area in which Happy Head’s minoxidil differs from Hims is in its 8% concentration compared to the 5-7% you get from Hims, depending on which product you get.
+Whether that added concentration will help of hurt your cause is going to depend largely on the individual, as stronger minoxidil concentrations don’t always provide better results.

 Here’s a simplified breakdown of how the companies compare for topical minoxidil: